watson-developer-cloud/discovery-components/README.md

 When triggered, Travis will build the project, then run the test scripts, and output the pass/fail to whichever branch/pr triggered the build.

 Steps in the automation can be set in `.travis.yml`, located in the root directory.

+#### A note on versioning
+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) when commiting to our repository, although it is not required.
+If a group of commits are merged into our repo which use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) syntax, than the versioning our NPM package will be determined by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) specification.
+If not, than the patch version will automatically be bumped.

 ## Helpful Links
 - [Typescript](https://www.typescriptlang.org/docs/home.html)